-The County Council's Responsibilities
+Denbighshire County Council's Responsibilities

-The County Council is required to:
+Denbighshire County Council is required to:

-- (i) make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, that is the Chief Financial Officer; - (ii) manage its affairs to ensure economic, efficient and effective use of resources and safeguard its assets: - (iii) approve the Statement of Accounts.
+- make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
+In Denbighshire County Council, that is the Chief Financial Officer; - (ii) manage its affairs to ensure economic, efficient and effective use of resources and safeguard its assets: - (iii) approve the Statement of Accounts.

+Denbighshire County Council's Certificate

-Authority's Certificate I approve the Statement of Accounts of Denbighshire County Council.
-Signed /e dill Date 11/9/19 Chair of Corporate Governance Committee The same of the sa
+l approve the Statement of Accounts of Denbighshire County Council.

+Signed Slell Date 9/9/2020

+Chair of Corporate Governance (Committee